Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/networking.md

 #### Impact: _Reliability_, _Performance_

 Load balancing the Azure VMware Solution allows for the distribution of traffic through various algorithms such as performance and weight to make sure incoming traffic is divided  to improve both the scale and reliability of the workload applications.
-If the application spans multiple SDDCs, the Azure load balancer can also distribute traffic across the two environments.
+If the application spans multiple SDDCs, the Azure load balancer can distribute traffic across the two environments.

 ### Recommendation
 - Use a load balancer such as NSX Advanced Loadbalancer for even distribution of internal and external facing application gateways for routing, application delivery, and SSL termination.